top of page

 Because of her modest upbringing, she finds the arrogance and superficiality of high society offensive.
 She finds all the rules around courtship and marriage for women stifling.
 She values honesty, sincerity, and affection over the superficial behaviors she observes.
 Evelina’s relationship with Lord Orville, who is the ideal gentleman, provides a sharp contrast to her encounters with less honorable men.

-In the words of Frances (Fanny) Burney's Evelina:
+In the words of Frances (Franny) Burney's Evelina:

 “Unused to the situations in which I find myself, and embarrassed by the slightest difficulties, I seldom discover, till too late, how I ought to act.”